Verizon Acquisitions & Mergers

 However, Verizon’s bet soon proved sage.

-Beyond Alltel’s 13 million wireless subscribers, the acquisition plugged holes in Verizon Wireless’ geographic coverage, realizing management’s vision of consummate national service.
+Beyond Alltel’s 13 million wireless subscribers, the acquisition expanded Verizon Wireless’ geographic coverage.

-Moreover, the assumed Alltel debt was swiftly repaid over subsequent quarters as subscribers flocked to Verizon Wireless’ superior network offerings.
+Alltel’s debt was repaid over the next quarters as subscribers switched to Verizon Wireless’ superior network offerings.

 Thus in riskily yet adeptly acquiring Alltel, Verizon augmented its mobile phone dominance, an increasing profit bastion that balanced its shrinking wireline roots.
 The deal underscored Verizon’s multiple avenues for growth even as traditional telephony waned.